porcinus/mk_arcade_joystick_rpi/README.md

 # mk_arcade_joystick_rpi #

+*** The information here is mainly historic from the previous version.
+The version here likely works differently. ***

 The Raspberry Pi GPIO Joystick Driver

 The mk_arcade_joystick_rpi is fully integrated in the **recalbox** distribution : see http://www.recalbox.com